coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 holding type I,* but each hour it has a 5% cumulative chance of swallowing the contents and then spitting the stuff out in some nonspace or on some other plane.
 Creatures drawn within are consumed in 1 round.
-The bag destroys the victim's body and prevents any form of raising or resurrection that requires part of the corpse.
+The bag destroys the victim’s body and prevents any form of raising or resurrection that requires part of the corpse.
 There is a 50% chance that a *wish, miracle,* or *true resurrection* spell can restore a devoured victim to life.
 Check once for each destroyed creature.
 If the